Categorical localization for the coherent-constructible correspondence: Preliminaries

 (i) By \cite{Seidelnat}, we have

 for any open set $V$ of $X$ and obtain the desired isomorphism.

 (ii) This is given in \cite{Seidelnat} for quasi-projective cases.

 Finally, we let $X$ be a (not necessarily quasi-projective) toric variety.
 In our case, $D$ is not arbitrary but a toric divisor.
-Hence the star neighborhood of the corresponding ray to $D$ in $\Sigma$ gives a open quasi-projective toric subvariety $X'$ and the complement of the star neighborhood never intersects $D$.
+Hence the star neighborhood of the corresponding ray to $D$, i.e., the subfan consisting of the faces of the maximal-dimensional cones containing the ray to $D$ in $\Sigma$ gives a open quasi-projective toric subvariety $X'$ and the complement of the star neighborhood never intersects $D$.
 Hence, we can apply the above argument to $X'$ and glue it to the complement of $X'$. \end{proof}